 František Brikcius plays a "George Kriwalski" cello made in 1904.
 Together with his sister Anna Brikcius, he is a founder member of the "Duo Brikcius".
 They are both appearing as part of the "Duo Brikcius - 2 Cellos Tour" in the Czech Republic (Praha, Brno, Chotěboř, Lidice, Točník, Velké Březno, Veselí nad Moravou, Jičín, Telč, Boskovice, Praha - Šeberov, Klatovy, Praha - Chodov, Praha - Vysočany, Praha - Slivenec, Radnice, Louny, Turnov, Frýdlant, Praha - Petrovice, Polešovice, Tábor, Beroun, Rájec-Jestřebí, Plzeň, Kladno, …) and abroad (Algeria, Bosnia and Herzegovina, Canada, Germany, Poland, Sweden, Turkey, USA and the United Kingdom).

-Music cooperation with Talich chamber orchestra, pianist Tomáš Víšek, Polish pianist Milena Antoniewicz, Italian pianist Giuseppe Devastato, cellist Anna Brikciusová, French pianist Justine Verdier, composer Irena Kosíková and conductor Jan Talich.
+Music cooperation with Talich chamber orchestra, Chamber Orchestra Kremlin, pianist Tomáš Víšek, cellist Anna Brikciusová, Russian conductor Misha Rachlevsky, composer Irena Kosíková and conductor Jan Talich.

 Since 2012 he is artistic director of the "Festival Brikcius" - Chamber Music Concert Series at the Stone Bell House in Prague.